wp-plugins/bangla-date-display/readme.txt

 == Description ==
-"Bangla Date Display" is a simple and easy to use wordpress plugin that allows you to show current bangla, english and hijri date in bangla language anywhere in your blog.
-Just install and activate the plugin.
-Then use its widget or very simple shortcodes where you want; when you want.
-Thats all!
+"Bangla Date Display" is a simple and easy to use wordpress plugin.
+Using this very simple plugin on your wordpress blog/site you can show current time, name of the day, name of the current season of Bangladesh, bangla, english (gregorian) & hijri date, different types of monthly bangla calendar etc in Bangla language!

 = Usage =

 Install and activate the plugin.
 Then go to your "Dashboard > Settings > Bangla Date Display" for detail usage instructions.

-=

-Features: =
+= Features: =
 - Bangla date (According to Bengali calendar)
 - Hijri Date (According to Hijri calendar)
 - English date (According to Gregorian calendar)
 - Name of the day
 - Bangla time (special)
 - Name of the current season of Bangladesh
+- Monthly Calendar (Bangla)
+- Monthly Calendar (Bangla + Gregorian)
 ...and more!

 = Speciality =
-* Easy to use widget and shortcodes!
+* Easy to use widgets and shortcodes!
 * Date/time output in Bangla Language!
 * No special configuration or, knowledge required!
 * Automatic GMT+6 (Dhaka, Bangladesh) time and date.